Back to blog

 The single most important factor is your time horizon — how many years until you need the money.

-20+ years (under 45 and not buying first home soon): Growth or aggressive.
-You have decades to ride out market dips.
-The difference between a conservative and growth fund over 30 years can be hundreds of thousands of dollars.
+20+ years (under 45 and not buying first home soon): Many people in this situation choose growth or aggressive funds, since they have decades to ride out market dips.
+Historically, the difference between a conservative and growth fund over 30 years has been significant.

 Important disclaimer